Thursday, December 27, 2012

 Red Frog Beach

-Ariel is ready to go and so are we.
-Our slip rental ends today so tomorrow morning we will slip our lines and once again be disconnected from shore.
+Ariel is ready to go, and so are we.
+Our slip rental ends today, so tomorrow morning we will slip our lines and once again be disconnected from shore.
 Hooray!!
 When we returned to Ariel, we found her in the worst condition ever, but actually not as bad as we were expecting.
-We had noticed the condition of the unattended boats before we left last April so we were expecting the worst.
-The tropics with the high heat and almost constant rain at times is very harsh.
+We had noticed the condition of the unattended boats before we left last April, so we were expecting the worst.
+The tropics, with the high heat and almost constant rain at times, are very harsh.
 Ariel, normally beige in color, was now showing a nice green hue.
-After a solid week of cleaning, and the use of a friend's power washer we were able to restore Ariel back to the condition we had left it.
+After a solid week of cleaning and the use of a friend's power washer, we were able to restore Ariel to the condition we had left it.
 The hull was just as bad as the topside, sporting four to eight or more inches of soft growth.
-I spent a full two hours scrapping the bottom to remove not only the soft growth, but a incredible number of barnacles.
+I spent a full two hours scraping the bottom to remove not only the soft growth, but an incredible number of barnacles.
 I attracted a large gathering of fish.
-They acted like children, they just had to be right at my scrapper.
+They acted like children; they just had to be right at my scrapper.

-Our plan is to get underway Friday, going east.
-Remember Panama runs east and west.
+Our plan is to get underway on Friday, going east.
+Remember, Panama runs east and west.

 Sunday, October 21, 2012